 The question might sound facetious, but I’m not asking it in a joking manner.
 When playing Oregon Trail, you had to make decisions with consequences: ford the river or pay for a ferry?
 Buy bullets and waste days hunting, or live more frugally?
 Go to the fort or to the Green River?
 Each time you played the game, you likely made different choices to evaluate the outcome, including a round where you set a grueling pace with no food and let the characters (who you may or may not have named after your siblings) die.

 One of my favorite websites, Grantland.com, recently hipped me to a subgenre of video game writing: walkthrough/review hybrids of obscure DOS games.
 I spent many childhood hours playing the Hugo’s House of Horrors series, and reading these pieces prompted me to think about the term “gamification” differently.
 Unlock the door to fortune and prosperity with a selection of money-spinning judi slot adventures.
+Discover a wide range of gaming options, generous bonuses, and the convenience of flexible access only at joker gaming 123.
 Many people enjoy playing slot online for its convenience and the chance to win exciting prizes from home.
+Discover a wide range of gaming options, generous bonuses, and the convenience of flexible access only at server mpo.
+Whether you’re a fan of thrilling slots or strategic poker games, mpo888 has something for everyone.

 I’ve talked around the term in this space before, and it looks like I’m setting out to do so again (and I’ll repeat that for the full guru experience, check in with my colleague Daniel Stanford).
 This time, these old video game reviews made me think of the “gamification of learning” as it relates to the way we design the scaffolding of learning in courses.